devsecopsbiz/cookbook/README.md

     ![](img/OWASP-finish.png)

-3. Now let's grab a personal access token (PAT) we'll be needing later on.
+3. Navigate back to your Azure DevOps Project and let's grab a personal access token (PAT) we'll be needing later on.
     > Save that PAT token, it can't be retrieved later

     3.1 Navigate to the user profile and select *Security*